 - External border policy and immigration politics (see e.g. our Dutch book: Beyond Fortress Europe (”Voorbij Fort Europa”)

 - Borderland: Redesigning Cross-Border Cooperation

 - C/Artography: From Atlas to Hermes (see our blog CompasstoCartopolitics, and see my TEDxLecture: Free the Map).
 A BoMoCult project, University of Eastern Finland

-- The Glocal Border Conflict of Cyprus (FP 7 Project Website ‘EUBORDERSCAPES’ and on Facebook)
+- The Glocal Border Conflict of Cyprus (as personal extension of the FP 7 Project ‘EUBORDERSCAPES’ and on Facebook)